-School Board members are not available in the School Board office.
 Citizens may leave messages on voice mail for the Board or individual Board members by calling 703-228-6015.
 Messages should include the caller’s full name and best phone number to call back.
 Voicemail messages will be forwarded to the School Board or individual members, and the Superintendent, as appropriate.

 Individuals should feel free to speak to individual School Board members.
 School Board members use their judgment about how and when to share one-on-one conversations with their colleagues.

 Citizens who wish to meet with a Board member may do so during School Board Open Office Hours.
 A Board member is available on Mondays on a walk-in basis from 5:00 to 7:00 p.m. when school is in session.
 If Monday is a holiday or teacher work day, Open Office Hours is held the following Tuesday morning from 8:30 to 10:30 a.m.
 Click here for a schedule and Board member assignments.

 School Board members are also available to meet with small groups or individuals to discuss issues or positions by appointment.
 While you are welcome to meet with any of the School Board members, each school in the division is assigned a Board liaison who may be more familiar with particular issues affecting that school community.
 Click here to see the current School Liaison Assignments and School Board Civic Association Liaison Assignments.